Anova2019/TF_Bus/README.md

 # TF_Bus
-It simply tracks bus running in Telford and its adjacent areas
+It simply tracks bus running in Telford and its adjacent areas, test application